polterguy/phosphorusfive/core/p5.webapp/system42/components/README.md

 A component can either be a piece of "logic", or a reusable widget of some sort, or some other piece of reusable block that you can utilize in your own projects.

+## Ajax Widgets

+Many of the components here are reusable Ajax widgets, such as the [DateTimePickers](bootstrap/widgets/datetimepicker) widget, the Ajax [TreeView](common-widgets/tree) widget, and so on.
+This is probably one of the more interesting places to browse around, if you intend to use Phosphorus Five for creating your own Ajax apps.